msantorsola/microarray-analysis/README.md

 ### Key Analyses Performed:
 - Data normalization using MAS 5.0 and RMA.
-- Quality control using GAPDH 3'/5' ratios and other metrics.
 - Differential gene expression (DGE) analysis with S-Score and limma.
-- Paired and independent sample analysis.

 ---